aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Explanation

 The argument is that Actuality is explained in the more basic fact of non non-Actuality.
 A statement of Actuality as fact by itself is unsatisfactory, because it doesn't appropriately answer the question of Why.
 But "non-Nothing" can be seen as correct not just in experience but also in being able to follow the absence of a contradictory How (ie. the thesis could be disproved simply by presenting an existent Nothing, but logically this cannot and will not occur).
-So we also have a Why - the non-existence of Nothing, owing to its definitional impossibility.
-As a result, we get a (technically equivalent) Actuality as well as the proof.
+So the clarified exposition gives Actuality and also the foundational understanding of Why there is Actuality - which is rooted in the non-existence of Nothing, owing to its definitional impossibility.

 ## Discussion